marancibia/marancibia.github.io/oml4py-adb/introduction/introduction.md

 This workshop introduces you to Oracle Machine Learning for Python (OML4Py) on Oracle Autonomous Database.
 Oracle Machine Learning for Python (OML4Py) supports scalable in-database data exploration and preparation using native Python syntax, scalable in-database algorithms for machine learning model building and scoring, and automated machine learning (AutoML).
 Users can also invoke user-defined Python functions from Python and REST APIs using database-spawned Python engines.
 OML4Py increases data scientist productivity and reduces solution deployment complexity.
 Join us for this tour of OML4Py.

 Python is a major programming language used for data science and machine learning.
-OML4Py is a new feature on Oracle Autonomous Database that provides Python users access to powerful in-database functionality supporting data scientists for both scalability, performance, and ease of solution deployment.
+OML4Py is a feature on Oracle Autonomous Database that provides Python users access to powerful in-database functionality supporting data scientists for both scalability, performance, and ease of solution deployment.

 Watch this quick video on Oracle Machine Learning for Python (OML4Py).